lahiruherath/lahiruherath.github.io/index.md

 <p style='text-align: justify;'>

-Interactive motion generation on Softbank robotics pepper robot using Playful: Softbank robotics personal emotional robot pepper is one of the most widely used commercially available humanoids with more than 2000 institutions rendering its service and 10000 units sold.
+<i>Interactive motion generation on Softbank robotics pepper robot using Playful: Softbank robotics personal emotional robot pepper is one of the most widely used commercially available humanoids with more than 2000 institutions rendering its service and 10000 units sold.
 The robot is used as the poster child for robotics in many articles and documentaries for example in the recent presentation at the British Parliament.
 However even with a high level API as Naoqi supplied by the manufacturer the robot in many occasions is used only for scripted behaviour and voice recognition interactions.
 With this project we develop a new supplementary API with an additional reactive motion generation component.
-The new API supports the user in creating robust and complex reactive behaviours with the robot.
+The new API supports the user in creating robust and complex reactive behaviours with the robot.</i>
 </p>

 Title       | Description